 Dust Control.
-To minimize fugitive dust emissions from construction activities, the Project Sponsor will require a fugitive dust control plan including a robust watering program as part of contract specifications.
+To minimize fugitive dust emissions from construction activities, the Project Sponsor will require a multi-approach fugitive dust control plan, including a robust watering program as part of contract specifications.
 For example, all trucks hauling loose material will be equipped with tight-fitting tailgates and their loads securely covered prior to leaving the Project construction sites; and water sprays will be used for all excavation and transfer of soils to ensure that materials would be dampened as necessary to avoid the suspension of dust into the air.
-Loose materials would be dampened or covered.
+Loose materials will be dampened or covered and stockpiles will be covered with a heavy duty plastic at the end of the work day and will be bermed to contain water that drains from the soil which will be collected and containerized for disposal as needed.
+Vehicles will be rinsed at rinsing stations before leaving construction staging areas and mud mats will be used to help protect against dirt being tracked off the sites.
+In addition, a continuous perimeter air monitoring program will be conducted at the staging areas to identify when additional dust management procedures are warranted.
+In addition, as discussed in Chapter 16, "Contaminated Materials," Section 16.8.1.2, a real-time dust monitoring program would be implemented in order to address potential exposure of the public and the environment to respirable particulates and other contaminants of concern.

 - Clean Fuel.
-Project construction contracts will require that ULSD13 be used exclusively for all diesel engines throughout the Project sites. - Idling Restriction.
-In addition to adhering to the local law restricting unnecessary idling on roadways, Project construction contracts will specify that on-site vehicle idle time will be restricted to five (5) minutes in New Jersey and three (3) minutes in Manhattan, for all equipment and vehicles that are not using their engines to operate a loading, unloading, or processing device (e.g., concrete mixing trucks) or are otherwise required for the proper operation of the engine. - Best Available Tailpipe Reduction Technologies.
+Project construction contracts will require that ULSD14 be used exclusively for all diesel engines throughout the Project sites. - Idling Restriction.
+In addition to adhering to the local law restricting unnecessary idling on roadways, Project construction contracts will specify that on-site vehicle idle time will be restricted to three minutes for all equipment and vehicles that are not using their engines to operate a loading, unloading, or processing device (e.g., concrete mixing trucks) or are otherwise required for the proper operation of the engine. - Best Available Tailpipe Reduction Technologies.
 Project construction contracts will specify that non-road diesel engines with a power rating of 50 horsepower (hp) or greater and controlled truck fleets (i.e., truck fleets under long-term contract with the Project), including but not limited to concrete mixing and pumping trucks, will use the best available tailpipe (BAT) technology for reducing diesel PM emissions.
 Diesel particulate filters (DPFs) are the tailpipe technology currently proven to have the highest reduction capability.
 Construction contracts will specify that all diesel non-road engines rated at 50 hp or greater will use DPFs, either installed by the original equipment manufacturer (OEM) or retrofitted.
 Retrofitted DPFs must be verified by EPA or the California Air Resources Board (CARB).
 Active DPFs or other technologies proven to achieve an equivalent reduction may also be used. - Utilization of Newer Equipment.
 EPA's Tier 1 through 4 standards for nonroad diesel engines regulate the emission of criteria pollutants from new engines, including PM, CO, NO_x, and hydrocarbons.
-Project construction contracts will specify that all diesel-powered non-road construction equipment with a power rating of 50 hp or greater shall meet at least the Tier 314 emissions standard.
+Project construction contracts will specify that all diesel-powered non-road construction equipment with a power rating of 50 hp or greater shall meet at least the Tier 315 emissions standard.
 All diesel-powered engines used in the construction of the Project rated less than 50 hp shall meet at least the Tier 2 emissions standard as Tier 3 emissions standard do not apply to these engines. - Diesel Equipment Reduction.
 Project construction contracts will specify that electrically powered equipment will be used rather than diesel-powered and gasoline-powered versions of that equipment, to the extent practicable.